puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_overview.markdown

 subtitle: "A Cloud Provisioning Overview"
 ---

-Puppet Enterprise ships with command-line tools for provisioning new nodes.
+Puppet Enterprise includes command-line tools for provisioning new nodes.
 You can use these tools to:

 * Create and destroy virtual machine instances on VMware vSphere and Amazon EC2
 * Classify new nodes (virtual or physical) in the console